e280/authlocal/README.md

 your identity begins with a permanent seed key. don't lose it. don't share it. it's yours, forever.

 **websites never see your seed key.**
-when you sign into a website with authlocal, that website receives a cryptographic proof of the identity you selected.
+when you sign into a website with authlocal, that website receives cryptographic proof of the identity you selected.

 > *"keep it secret. keep it safe."*
 > &nbsp; &nbsp; *— gandalf, fellowship of the ring*